Kantuva/Webgl-ErosionCopy-Vanilla/README.md

+﻿## This is merely a vanilla fork of the great work done by llleeexxxoooppp, it'll remain untouched from his previous work

-﻿## Terrain erosion sandbox in WebGl
+## Terrain erosion sandbox in WebGl

 ![](screenshot/tt.PNG)
 ![](screenshot/mtnn.PNG)